Green Bean Dairy-Free Casserole

 - ¼ teaspoon salt

-- Nuts: Nature’s Eats Hazelnuts, Brazil nuts or Nature's Eats Macadamia Nuts
+- Nature’s Eats Hazelnuts, Nature's Eats Brazil Nuts or Nature's Eats Macadamia Nuts

-Heat olive oil in a medium pan or 3 1-2 quart Dutch oven.
+- Heat olive oil in a medium pan or Dutch oven.
 Sautee the onion until it begins to soften, approximately 5 minutes.

-Once vegetables are completely rendered, keep them in Dutch oven or transfer into an 8x8 pan.
+- Once vegetables are completely rendered, keep them in Dutch oven or transfer into an 8x8 pan.
 Pour sauce on top and stir well.
 Make any seasoning adjustments and then top with crushed nuts.
-Place casserole in the oven at 350 degrees until vegetables are piping hot and topping becomes lightly golden brown, about 30 minutes.
+Place casserole in the oven at 350°F until vegetables are piping hot and topping becomes lightly golden brown, about 30 minutes.